NYC Implant Dentist Serving Manhattan and New York, NY

-Without treatment, the dental implant may become loose in a matter of weeks.
+Without peri-implantitis treatment, the dental implant may become loose in a matter of weeks.
 Saving a badly infected dental implant does require more extensive treatment and may not always be successful.
-As a NYC periodontist, Dr Rahmani is the very best doctor to treat this type of gum and bone infection and this will give your dental implant a greater chance of survival.
+As a NYC periodontist and skilled dental implant specialist, Dr Rahmani is the very best doctor to treat this type of gum and bone infection and this will give your dental implants a greater chance of survival.
+To save your teeth Dr Rahmani may include guided bone and tissue regeneration or bone grafting to help anchor the implant more firmly into the jawbone.

 What is Peri-Implantitis?